day8/re-frame/docs/Effects.md

-Each key/value pair in the map is one instruction - the `key` identifies the particular side effect required, and the `value` for that `key` provides further information.
-The structure of the `value` varies with the side effect itself.
+Each key/value pair in the map is one instruction - the `key` identifies the particular side effect required, and the `value` for that `key` provides further data.
+The structure of the `value` varies on a per side-effect basis.

 Here's the two instructions from the example above:
 ```cljs